 - Intense itching and scratching that can cause red, irritated-looking skin

-Usually allergies emerge when dogs are between one and three years of age, but this is not a strict rule.
-While all breeds, including mixed breed dogs, can develop allergies, certain breeds are predisposed to developing them.
-These include:2
+While all breeds, including mixed breed dogs, can develop allergies, certain breeds are over-represented when it comes to developing them.
+These include:

 - Chinese Shar-Pei